CIntellifusion/awesome-diffusion/README.md

 ### dataset

-some new dataset for diffusion
+some new dataset for diffusion models.

 | dataset                                                      | paper                                      | github                                                       |
 | ------------------------------------------------------------ | ------------------------------------------ | ------------------------------------------------------------ |